-The last two commands are available only if three or more objects are selected.
-Use these commands to evenly distribute the selected objects.
+The last two commands work only when at least three objects are selected.
+These commands are used to distribute the selected objects evenly within the area they occupy, so that the spacings between them are equal.

 Duplicating objects

 To obtain a copy of an object, you would normally copy it to the clipboard and paste it from there.